kragen/laserboot/README.md

 (Topology-optimization results often look nothing at all like human designs, resembling trees, corals, jellyfish, or bones more than traditional industrial designs.)

+Another already-mainstream example is “nesting software”, which optimizes the use of a piece of stock by choosing where to cut things out from it so that they fit together well with a minimum of waste.
+This is commonly used in panel cutting, for example.

 But all of these are iterative algorithms: they take a proposed design, evaluate it in simulation, and use the results to come up with